Download the rules and regulations as a PDF, here

 Guarantee of authenticity:

 The valuation, expert opinion and description of the art piece are carried out by the auction house experts.
-The auction house gives the buyer a three-year guarantee of the authenticity of the art piece, and therefore that it was in fact produced by the artist named in the catalogue.
+The auction house gives the buyer a two-year guarantee of the authenticity of the art piece, and therefore that it was in fact produced by the artist named in the catalogue.

 Catalogue information concerning techniques, signatures, materials, condition, provenance, period of origin or manufacture etc. are based on the current knowledge determined by the experts.
 Auktionshaus im Kinsky does not warrant for the correctness of these descriptions.